hristohpavlov/login-wizard/README.md

 ## If the .evn files are not located in the proper directory, auth and connection with firebase will fail.

+The .env files received in the email submission will be called .env(fe) and .env(be).
+Please put each one in the proper directory (example .env(fe) should be put in ./frontend/) After the .env is in the directory, please rename it (example .env(fe) should be renamed to .env)

 ## Start the backend server

 When you have configured  the .env files, open a terminal